YugabyteDB-Samples/yugabyte-simple-php-app/README.md

 ## Explore Application Logic

 Congrats!
-You've successfully executed a simple PHP app that works with Yugabyte Cloud.
+You've successfully executed a simple PHP app that works with YugabyteDB Managed.

 Now, explore the source code of `sample-app.php`:
 1. `connect` function - establishes a connection with your cloud instance via the php-pgsql driver.